Why is my Espresso too foamy?

 If you don’t do it, the flavor you get will not be balanced.
 It will be very bitter at the top and sweet at the bottom.
 I like bitterness in Espresso but not alone; it should be mixed with other flavors of Espresso to get a perfect balance.

-We have prepared a list of 10 best portable Espresso makers.
-With these machines, you can easily make espresso everywhere.
+I have prepared a list of 10 best portable Espresso makers.
+If you want to make espresso easily anywhere, make sure to check it out!

 Final thoughts

 A layer of Crema or foam is the indicator of the Freshness of your cup of coffee and makes it flavorful and aromatic.
-But it becomes a problem if it’s too thick as its taste is not much pleasant.
+But it becomes a problem if there’s too much crema on your shot of Espresso as its taste is very bitter.

 Related Espresso guides: